I Seeded My Lawn, What Do I Do Now?

 Water Consistently

 New seed needs consistent moisture to germinate.
-Lightly water your lawn 1–2 times per day to keep the top layer of soil damp, but not soggy.
+Lightly water your lawn at least twice per day to keep the top layer of soil damp, but not soggy.
 Once the seedlings sprout and begin to grow, you can gradually reduce frequency and water more deeply.

 Feed with the Right Fertilizer